wilsonmar/wilsonmar.github.io/shop/index.md

 ## Food

 I keep a couple meals in my pack.
 Ideally, it would not have much sugar, salt, MSG, etc.

+[_] A bag of mixed nuts (unsalted)

-   * Jerky has a lot of salt
+[_] Jerky has a lot of salt

    PROTIP: Put a date on each item and enter a replacement appointment on your calendar so it's eaten before gong stale.

-[ ] Long spoon
+[ ] Long titanium spoon to eat from a Mountain House foil pouch.

-[ ] Big Cup, made of metal to cook with.
+[ ] Big Cup, made of metal or silicon to cook with.

 [ ] Herbs and spices you like to add to your food.
+Tameric.
+Cardemon.